52 minute read · November 29, 2022

 Why enterprises prefer a unified semantic layer

 Most organizations prefer to have a single source of enterprise data rather than replicating data across data marts, OLAP cubes or BI extracts.
 Data lakehouses solve some of the problems with a monolithic data warehouse, but they’re only part of the equation.
-A unified semantic layer is just as important.
+A unified semantics layer is just as important.

 A unified layer is mandatory for any data management solution, such as the data lakehouse.
 Some benefits include: